If you have heart disease, take extra care to avoid catching a cold. It can sometimes lead to complications that can cause some serious problems.

 Avoid any medicine that has a decongestant in it, because it can raise your blood pressure.

 Always check with your doctor or pharmacist before you try any over-the counter cold medicine to make sure it doesn't interfere with your other medications.

-What's the Best Way for Someone With Heart Disease to Prevent Colds?
+What's the Best Way to Avoid Colds?

-The CDC says people with heart disease should get the flu vaccine as soon as it becomes available each year so that your body has time to build up enough antibodies before the flu season kicks into high gear.
-Flu season can begin as early as October and last as late as May.
+The CDC says people with heart disease should get the flu vaccine as soon as it becomes available each year.
+That way your body has time to build up enough antibody defenses before the flu season kicks into high gear.
+It can begin as early as October and last as late as May.

 It's best to get vaccinated before October, but you can still do it until the end of flu season.
 The shot usually starts to protect you about 2 weeks after you get it.